 But if you’re using a VPN that is causing a major drop in your speeds without no obvious reasons, then something is wrong and the issue needs to be looked at.

 If you’ve been experiencing slow VPN speeds consistently, despite using a paid VPN and having unlimited bandwidth, then this blog is for you.
 We will consider factors that slow down performance and what you can do to fix it.

 If you’re still not satisfied, just for your info, there are some VPNs like the ones recommended by VPNRanks can, in fact, boost your internet speed to a significant degree!
 These VPNs maintain a healthy balance between speed and security so that you can get back to streaming and browsing in peace.

-Anyways, here’s what you can do to make your slow VPN faster:
+Anyways, here’s what you can do to make your slow surfing faster:

 3 Fixes (& An Alternative) To Speed Up Slow VPN

 Before we begin with the fixes, we must first consider whether your VPN is the problem or if it’s your entire internet connection as the internet speed matters.
 So, the first thing you should do to detect this is to go to speedtest.net.
 Here you will perform two tests: One with your VPN deactivated.
 One with your VPN activated.

 Once you have done both tests, you will compare the speed disparity.
 Of course, you can expect some difference between the speeds, but if the difference is drastic with your VPN activated, then there is an issue.
 A general rule of thumb is if your internet speed with your VPN activated is around 60% less than when you have your VPN deactivated, then your VPN is causing you issues.

 VPNs tend to connect automatically to the best server available but this auto-connection feature isn’t perfect.
 Sometimes it can connect to an overburdened server.
 And if you have turned off the auto-connection feature, then you might be connecting to the same server again and again.